giogocadze/giogocadze/README.md

 ## About Me

 I am a Front-End & iOS Developer based in Tbilisi, Georgia, focused on building production-ready web and mobile applications using React, Next.js, and SwiftUI.
-My work centers on creating scalable front-end architectures, reusable component systems, and predictable state management that support long-term product growth.
+My work centers on creating scalable front-end architectures  and predictable state management that support long-term product growth.

 I care deeply about UI/UX quality, accessibility, and performance, and I enjoy collaborating closely with designers and backend engineers to translate complex product requirements into clean, maintainable solutions.
 I continuously refine my skills through real-world projects and modern best practices.